Arm lift recovery can be seamless if appropriate precautions are taken to avoid unnecessary side effects including:

 Proper compression garments positioned from the wrist to the shoulder is critical to avoiding what we call the tourniquet effect that is caused by compression garments being positioned and limited to the proximal arm.

 This results in the superficial vein flow becoming constricted as observed by swelling of the forearm an, wrist, and hands.
-If not caught early, it will delay the ultimate resolution of swelling that typically requires only two weeks.
+If not caught early, it will delay the ultimate resolution of swelling for arm lift recovery typically requires only two weeks.

 Inner arm pain is another side effect that occurs when irritation of a sensory nerve occurs during the excision of redundant skin.
 The nerve most often injured is called the antebrachial nerve and it travels on the inner aspect of the nerve.